 Recently, a hot sauce known as Mad Dog 357 has been making waves on YouTube.
-It is being touted as the worlds’ hottest hot sauce, and it may well be true!
+It is supposedly the worlds’ hottest hot sauce, and this may well be true!
 Unfortunately, I haven’t had the opportunity to try it out yet, but it’s definitely on my todo list!
-But… I digress.
+But, I digress.

 While options such as TOBASCO®, Louisiana Hot Sauce and Cholula are veritable household names, there are a plethora of options only known to those enthusiasts who relish the flavor and intense heat that store-bought options lack.
 One of those options, Raspberry Scorpion Hot Sauce, is the focus of this article.
 However, before we dig in, let’s have a quick primer for the uninitiated.

 Love it or hate it, hot sauce is a staple in cuisine the world over.
 People pour it on their eggs and tacos, mix it into chili, and even blend it in a few drinks.
 Hot sauces range from thick, flavorful options to scorching elixirs that only the most enthusiastic fans can tolerate.
 In fact, among the innumerable options on the market, the only real constant is the use of some form of chili pepper.
 This can take the form of anything from basic Bell peppers, through scorching Carolina Reapers, and the definitive heat rating for peppers is known as the Scoville scale.